mikafabricius/lumped_mass_spring_cable_model/README.md

     [r,v,a] = umbilical_model(cable_length,segments,v_ship,current,waves,Ts)

-# For use in simulink simulation
+# Specifically for use in simulink simulation

 step 1: Go in simulink and create matlab function block step 2: Copy the code from the file umbilical_model_simulink.m into the matlab function block in simulink